HankyuJang/Non-Stationary-Reinforcement-Learning-/README.md

 Please view the "A Comparative Study of Reinforcement Learning Agents on Non-Stationary Bus Schedule.pdf" for details.

+If you want to reproduce the results, simply clone the repository then execute two bash scripts: Experiment1/EXPERIMENT1.sh and Experiment2/EXPERIMENT2.sh
 -----

 ## Bus Gridworld